dotnet/designs/accepted/2020/platform-checks/platform-checks.md

 ### Platform context

-To determine the platform context of the call site the analyzer must consider the following two configurations:

-1. **Call-site**.
-Application of `AddedInOSPlatformVersionAttribute` to the containing member, type, module, or assembly.
+To determine the platform context of the call site the analyzer must consider application of `MinimumOSPlatformAttribute` to the containing member, type, module, or assembly.
+The first one will determine the platform context, in other words the assumption is that more scoped applications of the attribute will restrict the set of platforms.

-2. **Project** The project TFMs and `TargetPlatformMinVersion`.
-If the project has an platform-specific TFM (such as `net5.0-ios13.0`) we consider it to be on the specified platform.
-If `TargetPlatformMinVersion` is set, we assume that version, otherwise we assume the version as specified by the TFM.

-If (2) is platform neutral (e.g. `net5.0`), the platform context is entirely determined by (1).

-If (2) is platform-specific it is combined with (1):

-* If the platforms between (1) and (2) are disjoint (such as iOS and Windows), the information from (1) is discarded.
-* Otherwise the platform context's minimum version is the maximum of the versions determined by (1) and (2).
+**Note:** The analyzer doesn't need to consider MSBuild properties such as `<TargetFramework>` or `<TargetPlatform>` because the value of the `<TargetPlatform>` property is injected into the generated `AssemblyInfo.cs` file, which will have an assembly-level application of `MinimumOSPlatformAttribute`.

 ### Diagnostics